ronhq/Statline/README.md

-Statline analyzes advanced NBA metrics for the 2024–25 season to evaluate player performance, impact, and efficiency.
-Key metrics include:
+Statline evaluates player performance, impact, and efficiency in the 2024–25 NBA season through advanced metrics, including:

-PER – Per-minute production vs. league average.
+PER – Player’s per-minute productivity relative to league average.

-TS% – Shooting efficiency factoring FG, 3P, and FT.
+TS% – Shooting efficiency accounting for field goals, three-pointers, and free throws.

-USG% – Share of team plays used while on court.
+USG% – Percentage of team possessions used while on the floor.

 BPM / OBPM / DBPM – Overall, offensive, and defensive impact per 100 possessions.

-WS / WS/48 – Wins contributed (total and per 48 minutes).
+WS / WS/48 – Estimated wins contributed, both total and per 48 minutes.

-OWS / DWS – Offensive and defensive win shares.
+OWS / DWS – Offensive and defensive components of win shares.

-VORP – Value over a replacement-level player.
+VORP – Value compared to a replacement-level player.

-These metrics form the basis for assessing all-around performance and player value throughout the season.
+These metrics provide a comprehensive framework for measuring all-around performance and player value over the season.